 Local brews and Taiwanese street snacks come together at this bar, where suds and ciders are matched with exactly what we want to eat while drinking: dumplings, cumin lamb, and chili-fried chicken.
 4009 Chain Bridge Rd., Fairfax.

 7. New Spirits

 Local distillers are looking beyond whiskey and gin.
 In Frederick, new American Shochu Company (4539 Metropolitan Ct.) is making the first batches of the Japanese distilled spirit in the United States.
 District Winery (385 Water St., SE) is behind the first DC-made wine, a rosé, after importing, juicing, and fermenting old-vine Grenache grapes from California.

 The new-wave-diner trend hits Old Town.
 Sequoia vet Dadisi Olutosin whips up Japanese-style pancakes, shrimp and grits, and of course breakfast.
 1400 Duke St., Alexandria.

 9. Reason to Road-Trip

-Just in time for crab season: Hotelier John Flannigan and chef Sean Wheaton, formerly of José Andrés’s ThinkFoodGroup, have taken an aging Tilghman Island hotel and reimagined it as vintage hideaway complete with a seafood restaurant, Tickler’s Crab Shack, and the nautically-themed Bar Mumbo.
+Just in time for crab season: Hotelier John Flannigan and chef Sean Wheaton, formerly of José Andrés’s ThinkFoodGroup, have taken an aging Tilghman Island hotel and reimagined it as vintage hideaway complete with a seafood restaurant, Tickler’s Crab Shack (opening mid-May), and the nautically-themed Bar Mumbo.
 21551 Chesapeake House Dr., Tilghman, Md.

 10. Al Fresco Mexican